Originally posted on 03/03/2020, content updated on 10/23/2023

-Last fall, the Washington Attorney General’s Office entered into a consent decree with the coffee chain Mercurys Coffee Co. in which that company waived its right to enforce all existing noncompete agreements except those with the company’s officers.
+In Fall 2019, the Washington Attorney General’s Office entered into a consent decree with the coffee chain Mercurys Coffee Co., in which that company waived its right to enforce all existing noncompete agreements except those with the company’s officers.
 The company also agreed for a period of five years not to include a noncompete provision in any employment agreements for employees earning less than $100,000 a year.

 The Attorney General’s Office stated that the company’s noncompete agreement “suppresses competition for workers — including competition for better compensation, benefits, or working conditions — and constitutes an unfair method of competition” in violation of Washington law.